Impact

 Risk and Exploitability

-The CVE is classified with low severity.
-No EPSS score is available and the vulnerability is not listed in CISA’s KEV catalog, indicating that widespread exploitation is not documented.
-The likely attack vector is a malicious web page that exploits FedCM’s insufficient input validation, requiring user interaction to load the page.
+The CVE has a CVSS score of 4.3, indicating low severity.
+The EPSS score of <1% suggests a very low exploitation probability, and the vulnerability is not listed in CISA’s KEV catalog, implying no widespread exploitation has been reported.
+The likely attack vector is a malicious web page that exploits FedCM's insufficient input validation, requiring user interaction to load the page.
 Successful exploitation exposes cross‑origin data to the attacker.
-While the potential impact is limited to data exposure, the lack of mitigations could enable attackers to harvest sensitive information from unsuspecting users.
+While the potential impact is limited to data exposure, the lack of mitigations could still enable attackers to harvest sensitive information from unsuspecting users.

 OpenCVE Enrichment